What High-Performance Building Design Delivers | Visionary Building Services

 The quality of the outcome often depends on the quality of the questions asked early.
 Owners should understand how the team defines performance, how envelope and mechanical decisions will be coordinated, what modeling or analysis will inform design, and how field execution will be verified.

 They should also ask who is accountable when design intent meets construction reality.
-That issue matters more than many clients realize.
 Buildings do not underperform because teams lacked good intentions.
 They underperform because coordination broke down, details were diluted, or critical systems were never validated after installation.

 A serious high-performance strategy includes design discipline, construction oversight, and post-installation verification.
 Without all three, the project risks becoming high-performance in concept only.